-There is an acknowledged bug in the latest update to Mac InDesign CC, 14.0.2.
+There is an acknowledged bug in the latest (as of May 2019) update to Mac InDesign CC, 14.0.2.
 You are most likely to run into it if you are trying to register your License Key, using the Register button in IDImposer.
 The registration dialog will display, but then both IDImposer and InDesign will lock up when you attempt to dismiss the Registration dialog, requiring you kill InDesign (Command-Option-Esc).

-The only known workaround is to back out of the 14.0.2 update, and run 14.0.1, or earlier release of InDesign CC, or InDesign CS6.
+The only known solution is to back out of the 14.0.2 update, and run 14.0.1, or earlier release of InDesign CC, or InDesign CS6.
+Hopefully a newer release of InDesign will also include a fix for the problem.

 If you want to learn more about the issue, see this Adobe forum discussion: https://forums.adobe.com/message/11071586#11071586